-Starting in 2021, it will be a requirement to be a full Malaysian citizen before applying for an ETIAS, so travellers holding a passport or travel document with a different status such as a Malaysian subject, Malaysian overseas citizen or Malaysian protected person will be required to apply for a full Schengen visitor visa, and not an ETIAS.
+Starting in 2023, it will be a requirement to be a full Malaysian citizen before applying for an ETIAS, so travellers holding a passport or travel document with a different status may be required to apply for a full Schengen visitor visa, and not an ETIAS.

 - ETIAS is valid for 3 years from date of issue